What does a fractional CTO do? A week in their calendar

 Tuesday: system build

 One day per week is reserved for active system building.
-For a Dubai hospitality client on the Growth tier, Tuesday in week four means finishing the WhatsApp qualifier integration.
+For a regional hospitality client on the Growth tier, Tuesday in week four means finishing the WhatsApp qualifier integration.
 The fractional CTO writes this code.
 Not a junior developer.
 Not an offshore team.
-First system live in 14 to 21 days from kickoff is only achievable when the most senior person in the room is doing the build.
+First system live in the first few weeks from kickoff is only achievable when the most senior person in the room is doing the build.

 Wednesday: technology direction and vendor calls

 Wednesday is the working session for at least one client.
-For a Singapore logistics SME on the Foundation tier, the monthly session reviews the technology roadmap for the quarter: what shipped last month and did it move the number, what ships next month and why, and what technology decisions are coming up before they default to the wrong answer.
+For a Singapore logistics SME on the Foundation tier, the monthly session reviews the technology roadmap for the quarter: what built last month and did it move the number, what builds next month and why, and what technology decisions are coming up before they default to the wrong answer.

 Wednesday also means vendor calls.
 A SaaS provider pitches a new data integration tool.
 The fractional CTO takes the call, evaluates fit against the existing stack, and sends the founder a one-paragraph recommendation.
 The founder does not sit in that call.